setting the stage for employee success

 Hiring departments will identify the job-specific learning and experiences to introduce new employees to their role and responsibilities.
 This includes introductions to key people and internal partners, arranging for system access and related training, on-the-job shadowing, and other experiences that will round out the customized onboarding plan.
 Utilize the appendices onto assist you in developing these activities.

 Providing new employees with points of contact in advance of their start date enhances a sense of certainty as well as belonging.
 Two points of contact will be identified in the welcome letter:

 - The Onboarding Liaison is the person within your department or unit who typically supports the onboarding process and will be there to answer general questions and provide guidance throughout the onboarding experience.

-- The UWSA Ambassador is assigned by UWSHR and will be there to provide support and fellowship throughout the new employee’s first few months.
+- The UWSA Ambassador is assigned by UW System HR and will be there to provide support and fellowship throughout the new employee’s first few months.

 A meeting series has been developed to provide new employees with important foundational and organizational information as they begin their career with UW System Administration.
 These sessions will be scheduled in the first 30 days of employment: